Old Chinatown, Los Angeles: Cultural impact

 The 1974 film Chinatown, set in 1937, creates an almost completely apocryphal alternate history of Los Angeles.
 Nonetheless, the Chinatown of the title and the oft-quoted line “Forget it, Jake, it’s Chinatown,” almost certainly refers to Old Chinatown, or at least the popular perception thereof.
 (The grand opening of “New Chinatown” was in 1938.)

 A construction project near Union Station in 1987 excavated many relics of Old Chinatown.
 Most are the possession of the Chinese Historical Society of Southern California but some old bottles and similar items were incorporated into a fountain in the underground subway lobby of Union Station.

-In 2021, the author Lisa See, whose family has roots in Los Angeles’ Chinese-American community dating to the 19th century, donated a collection of glass-plate negatives of photos of Old Chinatown to the Huntington Museum in San Marino, California.
+In 2021, the author Lisa See, whose family has roots in Los Angeles’ Chinese-American community dating to the 19th century, donated a collection of glass-plate negatives of photos of Old Chinatown to the Huntington Library in San Marino, California.
 The collection has been in her family since the 1940s; the exact source is unknown, someone likely abandoned it or dropped it off at her family’s Chinatown antique store.
 The collection is a combination of photos of daily life and posed portraits of residents.